High School Curriculum

 AGRICULTURAL METAL FABRICATION State ID #18401A002 (Weighted)

-11th & 12th grade – One Full Year – 1 Credit Per Year and 7 college credits through K.C.
+11th & 12th grade - One Full Year - 1 Credit Per Year

 This course will emphasize the development of basic welding and metalworking skills necessary to succeed in agricultural careers in the agricultural metal fabrication industry.
-Topics of insturction include: metal identification and properties, metal preparation, use of oxy-acetylene torch, plasma cutting and cutting operations, arc welding, MIG welding, TIG welding, and project design and construction.
+Topics of instruction include: metal identification and properties, metal preparation, use of oxy-acetylene torch, plasma cutting and cutting operations, arc welding, MIG welding, TIG welding, and project design and construction.
 Improving workplace and computer skills will be a focus.
 Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.

-GRAPHIC DESIGN AND INFORMATION PROCESSING A State ID #10005A001
+GRAPHIC DESIGN AND INFORMATION PROCESSING A State ID #10005A001 (Weighted)

-9th, 10th, 11th, & 12th Grade – 1 Semester – 0.5 Credits Per Semester
+9th, 10th, 11th, & 12th Grade - 1 Semester - 0.5 Credits Per Semester None

 1 College credit through KC (CITA 110)

-- Microsoft Word 2019
+*Microsoft Word 2019

-This class is essential for COLLEGE AND CAREER SKILLS.
+This class is essential for college and career skills.
 The course focuses on intermediate and advanced word processing, and image editing skills that are essential for college and career success.
 Most college courses and careers will require computer skills, and high school may be the only chance a student will have to take a computer course that will enable them to gain proficiency in these areas.
 Mastering word processing skills will make writing long, college research papers so much easier as you learn various automated techniques that will allow you to save time and work smart with Microsoft Word 2019.

-GRAPHIC DESIGN AND INFORMATION PROCESSING B State ID #10005A001
+GRAPHIC DESIGN AND INFORMATION PROCESSING B State ID #10005A001 (Weighted)

-9th, 10th, 11th, and 12th grade – 1 Semester – 0.5 Credits Per Semester
+9th, 10th, 11th and 12th grade - 1 Semester - 0.5 Credits Per Semester

-- Microsoft Excel 2019
+*Microsoft Excel 2019

-- Adobe Flash animation software
+*Adobe Flash animation software

-This class is essential for COLLEGE AND CAREER SKILLS.
+This class is essential for college and career skills.
 This course focuses on intermediate and advanced spreadsheet and presentation skills that are essential for college and career success.
 Most college courses and careers will require computer skills, and high school may be the only chance a student will have to take a computer course that will enable them to gain proficiency in these areas.
 The primary focus of this course is to learn how to use Excel for real life situations.
 Did you ever wonder if you can afford a new car, a house, or college tuition?
 Excel 2019 tools such as PMT and Goal Seek will tell you the answer.
-It’s never too early to start saving your money, but just how much will that investment be worth in the future?
+It's never too early to start saving your money, but just how much will that investment be worth in the future?
 Excel makes computations easy.
 However, you have to know the right tool to use, and this class will make sure you do.

 Students will also learn flash software will introduce students to graphics animation.
 They will learn the basics of creating animated images for web pages.